ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 ### 2.1.
 Project Overview

-Large Language Models (LLMs) have transformed how students access educational assistance by enabling natural language interaction with powerful models.
-However, single-model conversational systems often lack domain specialization and structured workflows.
-CourseGPT addresses this gap by designing a multi-agent, LangGraph-based educational assistant tailored for common student needs such as solving math problems, writing and debugging code, and answering general academic questions.
+Large Language Models (LLMs) have transformed access to tutoring, but single-model chatbots struggle with domain specialization, structured workflows, and verifiable outputs.
+CourseGPT addresses this gap with a LangGraph-based multi-agent design that routes student questions to specialist math, programming, or general agents.
+The system mixes retrieval-augmented generation (Cloudflare AI Search), OCR for scanned PDFs, and tool hand-offs, packaged behind a FastAPI service and Streamlit UI for rapid iteration.

 ### 2.2.
 Problem Statement